orange-cloudfoundry/cf-security-entitlement/README.md

 # cf-security-entitlement

-#Add an entitlement mechanism similar to [isolation segment](https://docs.cloudfoundry.org/adminguide/isolation-segments.html#relationships) on Cloud Foundry.

-This is service allow an org manager to view all the security groups in cloud foundry and permits him to place security groups himself on space.
+This service allows an org manager to view all the security groups in cloud foundry and permits him to place security groups himself on space.

 This project has 3 parts: